SmartCampus/middleware/data-processor/README.md

 # Data Processor module

-The data processor goal is to provide a scalable processing module that processes sensors data from the message queue.
+The data processor goal is to provide a scalable processing module that processes sensors data from the message queue and stores them into the database.

 ## How to run it